Crisp and Co. Banner Image

 Property - Where the property is rented, only the tenant named in the tenancy agreement is entitled to live there.
 If your partner is not included on the agreement, consent must be sought from the landlord if they wish to share the rented property with you.

-Therefore, when purchasing property as an unmarried couple, you should consider buying as joint tenants or tenants in common to have access to the same legal rights regarding your property.
+Therefore, when purchasing property as an unmarried couple, you should consider buying as joint tenants or tenants in common.
+Doing so will allow you to access to the same legal rights regarding your property.

 Possessions & Finances - Unlike a married couple, cohabiting couples have no legal duty to support each other financially.
 Furthermore, since you are unmarried, your assets and income remain solely yours unless stated otherwise, and do not become matrimonial property such as that of a married couple.